-“Working as a team towards a common goal, getting the project completed on time and within budget.
-Building and growing relationships with various vendors, trades and clients,” Steven says.
+“The aspects that stand out to me are working as a team towards a common goal, getting the project completed on time and within budget.
+Building and growing relationships with various vendors, trades, and clients,” Steven says.
 “Expanding my construction knowledge and gaining experience through the various challenges and issues that arise on projects.”

 But, of course, seeing the building as the finished product is still one of the main highlights of working as a project manager in construction.

-Ramon says his favorite part of the job is seeing the appreciation on a client’s face when a job is done, and being able to see the building in its finished form.
+Ramon says his favourite part of the job is seeing the appreciation on a client’s face when a job is done, and being able to see the building in its finished form.

 “It’s the satisfaction that comes from finishing a project,” he says.
 “Sometimes I drive around with my kids, and as we pass a building, I can point and say, ‘Yeah, I made that one.’
 The satisfaction is what I like the most.”